sonic-net/SONiC/doc/aaa/SONiC RBAC.md

 * **name** is a text string of 1-32 alphanumeric characters
 * **password-string** is a text string of 1-32 alphanumeric characters
 * **role-string** is a text string consisting of a role name.
 In the initial release, the user is recommended to use "admin" and "operator" roles, as other roles will not be supported.
 A text string is desired instead of keywords so that in the future, more roles may be implemented and expanded.
-* Configuring another a user with the same **name** should result in modification of the existing user.
+* Configuring another a user with the same **name** results in modification of the existing user.

 `no username <name>` -- Deletes a user from the system.
 * **name** is a text string of 1-32 alphanumeric characters